abdulbadii/smart-directories-navigation/README.md

 # Bash smart directories navigation
 Go or get into a directory, keeping every previous directory saved, listed neatly right off on shell
-It must be inside ~/.bashrc to get the executable g (stand for get in) functioning, working directly, nicely and fast in shell terminal and no _DIRS and _DRS shell variable writing else
+It must be inside ~/.bashrc to have the function g (stand for get in) working nicely, fast in Linux shell terminal provided that no other _DIRS and _DRS shell variables writing
-Simply rename function name g with whatever you like; j, stand for jump into or b, stand for be in, etc
+So just rename function name g with whatever you like; j (jump into), or b (be in), etc

 # Usage
-Note on explanation below, each usage that means: *go to a directory* (i.e. not its removal from dir. stack, etc), the first step *save the current directory onto top of dir. stack* is implied before the first one explicitly written, except the `g 1` usage
+Note on explanation below, each usage that means: *go to a directory* (i.e. not its removal from dir. stack, etc), implies the first step *save the current directory onto top of dir. stack*, except if it's user home since do `g <ENTER>` is simpler than any work else, before the explicitly written step, and except the `g 1` usage

 g
-go to $HOME dir.
+go to $HOME directory

 g -
 go back to the last dir. from where previously working directory, if top of the list was not just removed, simply it'd be it and will be identical to `g .` behavour